 The Keough School and the Embassy of Ireland hosted the forum “Strategies for Lasting Peace Accords” at the Washington office.
 Marking the 20th anniversary of the Good Friday Agreement among the Irish and British governments and political parties of Northern Ireland, the event included a discussion of lessons from that peace process as well as the Colombian peace accord.

 Levels of democracy are close to an all-time high worldwide, though freedom of expression, media, and civil society are under attack in many parts of the world, said panelists at a recent briefing at the Keough School’s Washington office.
 The event, attended by representatives from the U.S. State Department, USAID, the Brookings Institution, and several other organizations focused on findings in a 2018 report issued by Varieties of Democracy.

-Maura Policelli, Executive Director of the Keough School’s Global Policy Initiative, heads the Washington office.
-She provides strategic direction for its programming, teaching, and outreach.
+Maura Policelli, executive director of the Keough School’s Washington office, provides strategic direction for programming, teaching, and outreach.
 She also serves as a career development resource for students in the Master of Global Affairs Program who are interested in internships or careers in the policy arena.
 Having spent nearly 20 years working in Washington on and off Capitol Hill, Policelli has extensive experience in national politics, public policy, and communications.